Basic Steps of Healthy Cooking: Add. Subtract. Season with Grace.

 We can share knowledge.
 We can build community.
 We can grow friendships.
 And we can give everyone – including ourselves – a liberal serving of grace along the way.

-To learn more about Culinary Wellness, join NLHG's next National Virtual Gathering for “Culinary Wellness: An Introduction to Healthy Cooking.”
+To learn more about Culinary Wellness, watch our National Virtual Gathering for “Culinary Wellness: An Introduction to Healthy Cooking.”
 Brooke Lewis-Slamkova, an NLHG VIP Member, accomplished teacher, and chef, will lead an engaging and informative webinar.
 As Brooke says, “I believe everyone can cook healthy meals at home with a little skill and planning.”